peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>a</i>: The parameter  <i>a</i>
- is a CBORObject object.
+ is a CBOR object.

  * <i>b</i>: The parameter  <i>b</i>
- is a CBORObject object.
+ is a CBOR object.

 <b>Return Value:</b>